Frequently Asked Questions

 • Original I-94 card

-• SEVIS fee: $100, Click here for on-line and paper-based payment options, additional information, and frequently asked questions.
+• Student and Exchange Vistor Information System (SEVIS) fee (if applicable): $200, Click here for online and paper-based payment options, additional information, and frequently asked questions.

 • Copy of current passport (must be valid for at least six more months)

-Note: Only one on-line class (or up to three credits) per term is allowed to count towards the full course of study requirement for an F-1 student.
+Note: Only one online class (or up to three credits) per semester is allowed to count towards the full course of study requirement for an F-1 student.

 Undergraduate